Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Preliminaries

 \subsection{Legendrian surgery}

-To give the reader a better understanding of the main result (Theorem \ref{theorem:HMS1}) proved in this paper, we briefly recall here the notion of a completed Chekanov-Eliashberg dg algebra introduced by Ekholm-Lekili \cite{ekle}.
-We work in the slightly more general set up when the skeleton consists of Lagrangian submanifolds intersecting with each other cleanly.
+The completion of the wrapped Fukaya category and the general fact that the $A_\infty$-category of compact cores in a Weinstein manifold can be recovered from the wrapped Fukaya category are used in several places in this paper.
+These are originally considered from a Legendrian surgery perspective by Ekholm-Lekili \cite{ekle}.
+For the reader's convenience, we briefly recall some of their results in this subsection.
+We will work in the slightly more general set up when the skeleton consists of Lagrangian submanifolds intersecting with each other cleanly, although transverse intersection is assumed throughout in \cite{ekle}.